Your computer background has been a significant factor in the plots of your books. How did you become interested in technology?

 A ski jacket produced by Franz Ziegler GmbH&Co is based on nanotechnology.
 The windproof and waterproof properties are not obtained by a surface coating of the jacket but by nanofibres.
 InMat makes long-lasting tennis balls by coating the inner core with clay-polymer nanocomposites.
 These tennis balls have twice the lifetime of conventional balls.

 What do you see happening with nanotechnology in the future?

-Today, we have just scratched the surface on what nanotechnology will do for us.
+Today, we have just scratched the surface of what nanotechnology will do for us.
 There are many nanotechnology applications in research and development.
-In the field of medicine, there will be Qdots that identify the location of cancer cells in the body and Nanoparticles that deliver chemotherapy drugs directly to cancer cells to minimize damage to healthy cells.
-Can you imagine not having to expose the entire body to chemotherapy but only the part that requires the treatment?
+In medicine, there will be Qdots that identify the location of cancer cells in the body and Nanoparticles that deliver chemotherapy drugs directly to cancer cells to minimize damage to healthy cells.
+Can you imagine not exposing the entire body to chemotherapy but only the part that requires the treatment?

 What are some of the challenges in blending cutting-edge technology with fiction?